chilammps/Ovito/doc/python/modules/ovito.rst

    .. py:data:: dataset

-      A module attribute pointing to the current :py:class:`~ovito.app.DataSet` container.
-It provides access to the scene, the viewports, the animation settings etc.
+      A module-level attribute pointing to the current :py:class:`~ovito.app.DataSet`.
+This object provides access to the scene, the viewports, the animation settings, etc.